Skip to main content

 Davies School of Communication Sciences & Disorders

 At TCU, you’ll gain valuable clinical experience at our on-campus Miller Speech & Hearing Clinic.
-This speech-language pathology facility allows undergraduate students to receive faculty mentorship while working with real patients.
-And as a graduate student, you’ll have a choice of study abroad courses that offer perspective-broadening experiences in Asia, Australia, Europe and South America.
+This clinical training facility allows undergraduate students to receive faculty mentorship while observing evaluation and treatment sessions with real patients.
+And as a graduate student, you’ll be directly involved in the planning and execution of treatment plans for patients at the Miller Speech & Hearing Clinic.
+You’ll also have the option of pursuing departmental study abroad courses that explore the health care systems of different countries.

 Career Prospects

-• The median income for speech-language pathologists is $74,410 per year (Bureau of Labor Statistics).
+• The median annual wage for speech-language pathologists is $95,410 as of 2024, according to the U.S. Bureau of Labor Statistics.